 Use the Prior Approval Form

-Alternatively, if you did not find the school or course you were looking for in the UWEC Transfer Credit Wizard, you may complete a Prior Approval Form and bring or send it to the Registrar's office at Schofield 128 for processing.
-Once the equivalency is approved by the Registrar's office, you can pick up the form at Schofield 128 and retain the original for your records.
+Alternatively, if you did not find the school or course you were looking for in the UWEC Transfer Credit Wizard, you may complete a Prior Approval Form (eForm).
+Retain a copy for your records.

 Important Transfer Information